Skip to navigation Skip to content

 If the claim does not settle under the BPA, Program Management will:

-- remove the BPA sensitive indicator
+• remove the Bulk Payment Agreement (BPA) sensitive indicator

-- advise that the claim is to be processed in the normal manner in MCRS, and
+• advise that the claim is to be processed in the normal manner in MCRS, and

-- return the case to Service Delivery to progress as an Active Standard Claim
+• return the case to Service Delivery to progress as an Active Standard Claim

 Injury descriptions relevant under the BPA list can be extensive.
-Service Officers must familiarise themselves with the BPA list to learn the Notifiable Persons they apply to.
+Service Officers must familiarise themselves with the BPA list to learn the notifiable persons they apply to.
 Injury descriptions that may be referred to include:

-- Failure of various medical implants (there have previously been agreements for hip, knee and mesh implants)
+• Failure of various medical implants (there have previously been agreements for hip, knee and mesh implants)

-See Table 10 on Resources page in Medicare Compensation Recovery to assist with determining the notifiable date of illness or injury.
+See Table 10 on the Resources page in Medicare Compensation Recovery to assist with determining the notifiable date of illness or injury.

 Service Officers must:

-- confirm that the Agreement relevant to the claim being assessed is active, or
+• confirm that the agreement relevant to the claim being assessed is active, or

 For some class action claims without a BPA in place, the solicitor may be acting for the notifiable person and the injured person.